Are you ready to fly free around the U.S with your family, best friend, spouse or any person of your choice? Enter the Southwest Companion Pass!

 Simply fill out your companion’s info, then pay $5.60 per direction for the government’s mandatory security fee and the companion is added with no additional point redemption or money required.

-All I ask in return is if you do decide to apply for any travel credit cards after reading the guide that you kindly start at the TRAVEL CREDIT CARDS link in my main menu above.
-This allows me to earn a commission, at NO COST TO YOU, which helps me pay the blogging bills and continue to provide you with free information.
+If you do decide to apply for any travel credit cards after reading the guide, I ask that you kindly start at the TRAVEL CREDIT CARDS links in the main menu above or the Compare Credit Cards links in this post.